kailash-manasarovar/statement/docs/timeline/2024/august.md

 - I start to think about my state of mind in general over the last two years.
 - It's all becoming clear to me, finally; at least the drugging and poisoning is.
 - On November 1st 2024, when I'm back in Dénia, the hacker uses a fake account to tell me something about this.
-- I was back home from Fatima, where [I had just been fired from my job at Polygon](october.md#polygon-fires-the-whole-writing-team).
+- I was back home from Fatima, where [I had just been fired egregiously from my job at Polygon](october.md#polygon-fires-the-whole-writing-team).
 - A fake account with the name *Fatima* pops up with the word "medico" - doctor in Spanish.
 - I'm triggered to translate the profile message.